MarioLegenda/white-post/README.md

 Downfalls:
 > Needs to have a fixed height.
 Beacuse of that, it can only be used as a frontpage slider, spanning across the entire viewport height of the browser.
 I will fix it in a few days or sometime next week by means of letting client code set the desired height via options.

 > No cursors to navigate left or right.
-Also will be added sometim next week
+Also will be added sometime next week

 > Limited options and only one form of slider.
 For example, doesn't have a carousel option.
 Will be added in the futur.